Are you new to marketing and want to know how much does Facebook advertising cost to reach more customers?

 Another crucial rule that Facebook has is the 20% text rule for Facebook ad images and video thumbnails.
 This can also affect your Facebook advertising cost.

 The rule states that you cannot have more than 20% text on any ad image or video thumbnail; if it does, the ad will not run.

 Adhering to this rule can sometimes help get your ads shown.
 But sometimes even if you have text on the creative that is less than 20%, Facebook will show ads from other advertisers that have zero text on the creative before they show yours!

 You can spend the same amount of money on an ad with zero text on the creative as an ad with a little text on it, and you’ll receive more reach on the ad creative with no text, even though you spent the same amount of money.

 Keep this in mind as you develop your ad creatives because it directly affects your Facebook advertising cost.

-The last thing we want to touch on is campaign optimizations.
+Now let’s touch on his campaign optimizations.
 Earlier we talked about the different campaign types and how they optimize differently per objective.